Coccinella septempunctata: Population explosions

-Swarms of C septempunctata invaded England during a heatwave in 1976.
+The population of C. septempunctata in England increased dramatically during a heatwave in 1976.
 The British Entomological and Natural History Society estimated that by late July that year, 23.65 billion seven-spot ladybirds swarmed across the country's eastern and southern coasts.
-The population explosion had occurred because of a warm spring that resulted in an increase in the number of aphids, the ladybirds' main source of food.
+The population explosion occurred because of a warm spring that resulted in an increase in the number of aphids, the ladybirds' main source of food.
 As the hot weather dried the plants on which the aphids fed, the aphid populations declined, which caused the ladybirds to swarm to try to find food elsewhere.
-The swarms congregated at the coastal resorts, because they were unable to cross the sea.
+The swarms congregated at the coast because they were unable to cross the sea.
 Healthy ladybirds can normally fly up to 120 km at an altitude of 1000 m, and crossing the English Channel would not have been a problem.
 But in this instance, they were too exhausted and hungry to travel any further.
 Locals called 1976 "the year of the ladybird".
 One holidaymaker recalled that "everywhere one put one's foot, it was thick with ladybirds.
 The posts along the sea-front holding up the chains were completely smothered."
 People were also bitten by ladybirds, which the UK Centre for Ecology & Hydrology explained were attempts by the beetles to rehydrate themselves.

 The British Entomological and Natural History Society stated that population explosions of the seven-spot ladybird generally happen "about once every 15 years".
-The weather conditions in 1990 were conducive for another large swarm, but a parasite had destroyed large numbers of ladybird pupae, and a swarm never happened.
-The biggest invasion since 1976 occurred in English coastal towns in July 2025.
+The weather conditions in 1990 were conducive for another large swarm, but a parasite had destroyed large numbers of ladybird pupae, and no swarm happened.
+The biggest swarms since 1976 occurred in English coastal towns in July 2025.
 The "very high numbers" of ladybirds were attributed to the hot weather and the increase in the aphid population.
 The insects briefly disrupted play at a test cricket match between England and India on 10 July at Lord's.
 The English vice-captain Ollie Pope called the interruption "a first in sport" and added, "I've never seen that ...
 That's a first that the crowd have got that today."
-But numbers of ladybirds seen on this occasion were no where near those seen in 1976 due to improved stability of the crops.
+But numbers of ladybirds seen on this occasion were nowhere near those seen in 1976 due to improved stability of the crops.